-Endoscopic Pituitary Surgery at Winthrop-University Hospital
+Endoscopic Pituitary Surgery at NYU Winthrop Hospital

 Leading the way in minimally-invasive endoscopic pituitary surgery

-At Winthrop, endoscopic pituitary surgery is a dual-surgeon procedure involving a neurosurgeon and an otolaryngologist, who begins the procedure by carefully threading an endoscope into the sphenoid sinus to the roof of the sphenoid, which is also the floor of the pituitary.
+At NYU Winthrop, endoscopic pituitary surgery is a dual-surgeon procedure involving a neurosurgeon and an otolaryngologist, who begins the procedure by carefully threading an endoscope into the sphenoid sinus to the roof of the sphenoid, which is also the floor of the pituitary.
 The main indications for the surgery are either uncontrolled symptoms of endocrinologically active tumors, such as those causing acromegaly or Cushing’s disease or symptoms associated with compression of surrounding anatomy.
 The goal is to reduce pressure on nearby structures and/or normalize hormone levels.

 Types of Pituitary Growths